...

 And don’t worry.
 They don’t charge you unless you want the photo from their camera!

-After you fill up your bottle, start trekking/hiking (or if you go between April and June, enjoy the snow)!
+After you fill up your bottle, start trekking/hiking (or, if you are in the area between April and June, enjoy the snow)!

 Stop 5.01: Backcountry Skiing, Snow Walking, and Sledding at Murodō

-You can enjoy various snow activities HERE, at Murodō, including the FAMOUS SNOW CORRIDOR WALK (the link is to the Japanese official website link as the English official website lacks activities information)!
+You can enjoy various snow activities HERE, at Murodō, including the FAMOUS SNOW CORRIDOR WALK (the link is to the Japanese official website, as the English official website lacks activity information)!

 Stop 5.02: Hiking at Murodō

-☛ Hiking: to the top of the mountain to enjoy the panoramic view of the surrounding mountainouts scenery.
+☛ Hiking: to the top of the mountain to enjoy the panoramic view of the surrounding mountain scenery.
 There is even a chance to see Mt Fuji on a sunny day!

 Allow yourself approximately 3 hours and 40 minutes (climbing 2 hours + 1 hour and 40 minutes going back to Murodō).